top of page

 When a UConn Today reporter asked about his most memorable broadcast moments, he replied: “The first men’s basketball championship game … because we knew everyone was hanging on every word.”

-Coach Jim Calhoun won the Huskies’ first three titles in 1999, 2004 and 2011 — becoming only the fifth coach in NCAA history to win three or more national championships.
+Coach Jim Calhoun was at the helm for the Huskies’ first three titles in 1999, 2004 and 2011 — in 2011 he became the fifth coach in NCAA men's basketball history to win three or more national championships, and now there are six.

-He served as the men’s coach for 26 years from the 1986-87 season through 2011-12.
+He served as coach for 26 years from the 1986-87 season through 2011-12.
 Calhoun and UConn women’s coach Geno Auriemma are both enshrined in the Naismith Basketball Hall of Fame.
-Auriemma arrived at UConn one year before Calhoun and has led the Huskies to 23 Final Fours — including this year’s national semifinal, in his 39th season at the helm, where they fell short by just two points in the semis.
+Auriemma arrived at UConn one year before Calhoun and has led the Huskies to 23 Final Fours — including this year’s national semifinal in his 39th season, where they fell short by just two points in the semis.

 • SEO keyword: Milestone UConn hoops title revisited